-- 1 diagnosis/genetic counselling as possible.
-1-3 Where possible, strong parental preferences - 2 (as documented on the consent form or in the referral documentation) should be taking - 3 into consideration by the responsible consultant. - 4 The guidance provided in this publication is primarily directed towards supporting perinatal - 5 pathologists in undertaking what may be described as conventional, dissection-based - 6 autopsies.
-There is a considerable volume of evidence supporting less invasive autopsy, - 7 and imaging modalities such as ultrasound (US), micro-computed tomography (micro-CT), - 8 CT or magnetic resonance imaging (MRI) as effective investigations following termination - 9 of pregnancy for fetal anomalies.4-7 Currently, UK-based perinatal pathologists are trained - in a dissection-based approach to fetal autopsy and lack local resources to expand their - 11 practice into alternative methods.
-Should local resource permit, alternative approaches are - not proscribed by these guidelines; the information from additional imaging should, in - those circumstances, form part of the final post-mortem report. - 14 In some cases, extensive prenatal investigation (US, MRI, comparative genomic - 15 hybridisation [CGH] microarray, whole-exome sequencing [WES] or whole-genome - sequencing [WGS]) will have yielded a partial and/or differential diagnosis.
-In such - 17 circumstances, a detailed post-mortem examination can provide further valuable - 18 information and should again be offered. - 19 Fetal autopsy also represents an opportunity to identify concomitant diseases, and fetal, - 20 maternal and placental conditions, particularly those with implications for subsequent - 21 pregnancies (e.g. fetal growth restriction, malformation, maternal diabetes). - In a minority of cases, prenatal diagnosis/screening has not been undertaken, with - 23 anomalies only identified following delivery and neonatal death.
-These guidelines also - 24 apply to this scenario, and parents should again be offered full post-mortem examination - with genetic testing.
-Please note, however, that the clinicians providing care in these cases - 26 should initially discuss the case with their local medical examiner teams, to consider - 27 whether an MCCD (Medical Certificate of Cause of Death) should be issued or a referral to - 28 HM Coroner should be made.
-Perinatal pathologists should undertake a consented post- - 29 mortem examination only in circumstances where that discussion has been concluded and - 30 an MCCD has been issued.
-(The medical examiner team equivalent in Scotland is the - 31 Death Certification Review Service.
-In Northern Ireland, it is the Independent Medical - 32 Examiner Service.)
+The guidance provided in this publication is primarily directed towards supporting perinatal pathologists in undertaking what may be described as conventional, dissection-based autopsies.
+There is a considerable volume of evidence supporting less invasive autopsy, and imaging modalities such as ultrasound (US), micro-computed tomography (micro-CT), CT or magnetic resonance imaging (MRI) as effective investigations following termination of pregnancy for fetal anomalies.^{4-7} Currently, UK-based perinatal pathologists are trained in a dissection-based approach to fetal autopsy and lack local resources to expand their practice into alternative methods.
+Should local resource permit, alternative approaches are not proscribed by these guidelines; the information from additional imaging should, in those circumstances, form part of the final post-mortem report.

+In some cases, extensive prenatal investigation (US, MRI, comparative genomic hybridisation [CGH] microarray, whole-exome sequencing [WES] or whole-genome sequencing [WGS]) will have yielded a partial and/or differential diagnosis.
+In such circumstances, a detailed post-mortem examination can provide further valuable information and should again be offered.

+Fetal autopsy also represents an opportunity to identify concomitant diseases and fetal, maternal and placental conditions, particularly those with implications for subsequent pregnancies (e.g. fetal growth restriction, malformation, maternal diabetes).

+In a minority of cases, prenatal diagnosis/screening has not been undertaken, with anomalies only identified following delivery and neonatal death.
+These guidelines also apply to this scenario, and parents should again be offered full post-mortem examination with genetic testing.
+Please note, however, that the clinicians providing care in these cases should initially discuss the case with their local medical examiner teams, to consider whether a medical certificate of cause of death (MCCD) should be issued or a referral to HM Coroner should be made.
+Perinatal pathologists should undertake a consented postmortem examination only in circumstances where that discussion has been concluded and an MCCD has been issued.
+(The medical examiner team equivalent in Scotland is the Death Certification Review Service.
+In Northern Ireland, it is the Independent Medical Examiner Service.)

-- 1 With regard to live birth after termination of pregnancy, please see Chief Coroner - 2 Guidance No. 45, February 2023.8 - 3 In cases of known (prenatally diagnosed) aneuploidy, post-mortem examination is of - 4 doubtful value and should not routinely be offered.
+With regard to live birth after termination of pregnancy, please see Chief Coroner Guidance No. 45, February 2023.8

+In cases of known (prenatally diagnosed) aneuploidy, post-mortem examination is of doubtful value and should not routinely be offered.